 \subsection{Proof of \headercref{Theorem}{{thm:profitable_restriction}}}

-The idea of the proof is to consider MIC double censorship, as parametrized by $(s, t, x, y)$, such that $y$ is close to the full delegation atom $y^{\ast}$; in this case, also $s$, $t$, and $x$ are all close to $x^{\ast}$.
-We evaluate the designer's first-order gain from this perturbation and show that it is strictly positive.
+The idea is to consider MIC double censorship, parametrized by $(s, t, x, y)$, such that $y$ is close to the full delegation atom $y^{\ast}$; in this case, also $s$, $t$, and $x$ are all close to $x^{\ast}$.
+We evaluate the marginal gain from this perturbation.

 \Cref{lemma:s_shaped_IC} implies that a tuple $(s, t, x, y)$ with $0\leq s \leq x \leq t\leq y < 1$ and $x \leq r_{0} \leq y$ represents an IC double censorship if

 all hold.
 (In fact, in this case the experiment is MIC.)
 We know that one such tuple is $(s, t, x, y) = (x^{\ast}, x^{\ast}, x^{\ast}, y^{\ast})$, where $x^{\ast}$ is the threshold and $y^{\ast}$ is the atom under full delegation.
 We next argue that for all $y$ sufficiently close to $y^{\ast}$ there exist $(s, t, x)$ satisfying the above.